 JOHN RAU.
 Mr. Rau has been a Director of the Company since June 1994.
 Since July 1993, Mr. Rau has been Dean of the Indiana University School of Business.
 He is presently a Director of LaSalle National Bank and a member of the Board of Overseers of the CARE Foundation.
 From 1991 to 1993, Mr. Rau served as Chairman of the Illinois Economic Development Board and as special advisor to Illinois Governor James Edgar.
 From 1990 to 1993, he was Chairman of the Banking Research Center Board of Advisors and a Visiting Scholar at Northwestern University's J.L.
 Kellogg Graduate School of Management.
 During that time he also served as Special Consultant to McKinsey & Company, a worldwide strategic consulting firm.
 From 1989 to 1991, Mr. Rau served as President and Chief Executive Officer of LaSalle National Bank.
-From 1979 to 1989, he was associated with The Exchange National Bank merged with LaSalle National Bank.
+From 1979 to 1989, he was associated with The Exchange National Bank serving as President from 1983 to 1989, at which time The Exchange National Bank merged with LaSalle National Bank.
 Prior to 1979, he was associated with First National Bank of Chicago.
 Mr. Rau also served as Chairman of the Board of Trustees of the CARE Foundation.